pratyush981/pratyush981/README.md

 - 👋 Hi, I’m @pratyush981
-- 👀 I’m interested in ...CS
+- 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...
-CS
+- 🌱 I’m currently studying ...
+CSE with Specilization in Cloud Computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...ML
-- 📫 How to reach me ...
+- 📫 How to reach me ...@pratyush98 (instagram)

 <!---
 pratyush981/pratyush981 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.